 On behalf of the Purdue Polytechnic Institute, welcome to the Boilermaker/Techie family!

 Per the March 10, 2020, announcement from President Mitch Daniels and Provost Jay Akridge, visits to our West Lafayette campus are suspended until May 2, 2020.
 Please check back after May 1st to schedule your visit.
 In the meantime, please subscribe to our YouTube channel for the latest information on all that Purdue Polytechnic has to offer.
+Have questions regarding Purdue's response to COVID-19?
+See the Purdue Admissions COVID-19 FAQ page.

 We are tight-knit group of students, faculty and industry partners on the West Lafayette campus, and we’re excited to help your student navigate their college journey.
 Following are some resources that you and your student might find helpful over the next few years.
 If you encounter a situation that needs attention but you don’t know whom to contact, let us know.
 We will do our best to set you on the right path.